dilawar/pywordpress/README.md

   $./wordpress.py --update filename.blog

-4. Creating a new post
+4. Creating or update a post
 ----------------------

   You have to write a file in similar format as the blogs you got after fetch.